-Dry specimens were rehydrated and examined using the method described by Rossman et al. (1999).
+Dry specimens were rehydrated and examined using the method in ROSSMAN et al. (1999).
 Microscopic observations and measurements were made in water.
-The holotype specimen and paratypes were deposited in LIP herbarium (Lille) and living cultures in the CBS Collection of the Westerdijk Fungal Biodiversity Institute, Utrecht, The Netherlands.
-Cultures of the living specimen were made on PDA (Potato Dextrose Agar) with 5mg/l of streptomycin in Petri dishes 9 cm diam., incubated at 25°C. DNA extraction, amplification, and sequencing were performed by ALVALAB (E-39012 Santander, Spain): Total DNA was extracted from dry specimens blending a portion of them using a micropestle in 600 μL CTAB buffer (CTAB 2%, NaCl 1.4 M, EDTA pH 8.0 20 mM, Tris-HCl pH 8.0 100 mM).
-The resulting mixture was incubated for 15 min. at 65°C. A similar volume of chloroform: isoamylalcohol (24:1) was added and carefully mixed with the samples until their emulsion.
-It was then centrifuged for 10 min at 13.000 g, and the DNA in the supernatant was precipitated with a volume of isopropanol.
+The holotype specimen was deposited in the LIP herbarium (University of Lille, France) and living cultures in the CBS Collection of the Westerdijk Fungal Biodiversity Institute, Utrecht, The Netherlands.
+Cultures of the living specimen were plated on PDA (Potato Dextrose Agar) with 5 mg/l of streptomycin in Petri dishes 9 cm diam., incubated at 25°C. DNA extraction, amplification, and sequencing were performed by ALVALAB (Santander, Spain) as follow: Total DNA was extracted from dry specimens blending a portion using a micropestle in 600 μL CTAB buffer (CTAB 2%, NaCl 1.4 M, EDTA pH 8.0 20 mM, Tris-HCl pH 8.0 100 mM).
+The resulting mixture was incubated for 15 min at 65°C. A similar volume of chloroform: isoamylalcohol (24:1) was added and carefully mixed with the samples until their emulsion.
+It was then centrifuged for 10 min at 13,000 g, and the DNA in the supernatant was precipitated with a volume of isopropanol.
 After a new centrifugation of 15 min at the same speed, the pellet was washed in 70% cold ethanol, centrifuged again for 2 min and dried.
-It was finally resuspended in 200 μL ddH2O.
-PCR amplification was performed with the primers LR0R and LR5 (VILGALYS & HESTER, 1990) to amplify the 28S nLSU region.
-PCR reactions were performed under a program consisting of a hot start at 95 °C for 5 min, followed by 35 cycles at 94 °C, 54 °C and 72 °C (45, 30 and 45 s respectively) and a final 72 °C step 10 min.
-Chromatograms were checked searching for putative reading errors, and these were corrected.
+It was finally resuspended in 200 μ L ddH2O.
+PCR amplification was performed with the primers LROR and LR5 (VILGALYS & HESTER, 1990) to amplify the 28S nLSU region.
+PCR reactions were performed under a program consisting of a hot start at 95°C for 5 min, followed by 35 cycles at 94°C, 54°C and 72°C (45, 30 and 45 s respectively) and a final 72°C step 10 min.
+Chromatograms were checked for putative reading errors, and these were corrected.

 Analyses were performed online at www.phylogeny.lirmm.fr (DEREEPER et al., 2008).
-Maximum likelihood phylogenetic analyses were performed with PhyML 3.0 aLRT (ZWICKL, 2006), using the GTR + I + $\Gamma$ model of evolution.
+Maximum likelihood phylogenetic analyses were performed with PhyML 3.0 aLRT (ZWICKL, 2006), using the GTR + I + Γ model of evolution.
 Branch support was assessed using the non-parametric version of the approximate likelihood-ratio test, implemented in PhyML SH-aLRT (ANISIMOVA & GASCUEL, 2006).
+Phylogenetic tree was rooted with Stephanonectria keitii Schroers & Samuels whose asexual morph is myrothecium-like (SCHROERS & SAMUELS, 1999).
 New taxa are registered in MycoBank (CBS-KNAW Fungal Biodiversity Center, Utrecht, The Netherlands).